 Leah wanted to experience an intense hard-working environment if she was going to go to college for acting.
 Unfortunately, the amount of debt that it would’ve put her in made her weary to accept any offers.
 She looked into moving to NYC and jumping into the acting scene there since she already had connections.

-Leah is now twenty-one and working an inside sales rep for Impossible Foods, mentioning that her background in acting, ballet and more has helped her to be a better saleswoman.
-She’s showing up every day and giving 110%, even though she isn’t an extrovert she is confident that you do not have to be one to be successful in sales.
+Leah is now twenty-one and working an inside sales rep for Impossible Foods.
+She mentioned that her background in acting and ballet has helped her to be a better saleswoman.
+She’s showing up every day and giving 110%.
+Even though she isn’t an extrovert she is confident that you do not have to be one to be successful in sales.

 In her mind all one has to do to be successful is to meet your customers where they are at, listening, and having patience understanding that they are taking time out of their day just like you are.
-She stays refreshed by making sure that she gives herself time to recharge, so that may look like doing ten calls then taking a break and doing ten emails.
-A helpful tip Leah suggested was to use a script when first starting, so you at least know the key points, and it is not something to be ashamed of.
-Leah is grateful that she is in insider sales so she can focus more on building a relationship than reaching out or being showy.
+She stays refreshed by making sure that she gives herself time to recharge.
+This may look like doing ten calls then taking a break and doing ten emails.
+A helpful tip Leah suggested was to use a script when first starting.
+This way you at least know the key points, and it isn’t something to be ashamed of.
+Leah is grateful that she’s in insider sales, she can focus on building a relationship than cold calling.

-One valuable bit of advice that Leah said was “you can be a really powerful salesperson by using your tactic more than your attack.”
-Simply meaning in sales you do not have to be the razzle-dazzle, in your face, energy constantly on to be a good person in sales.
-There is power in the little things that you do especially when it comes to building relationships and truly caring for your customers.
-Leah mentioned how she gets inspired weekly by stories that come in from their customers, and it is one of the things that keeps her going and striving for more.
+One valuable bit of advice that Leah said was “You can be a really powerful salesperson by using your tactic more than your attack”.
+Meaning in sales you don’t have to be the razzle-dazzle, in your face, energy constantly on to succeed in sales.
+There’s power in the things you do especially when it comes to building relationships and caring for your customers.
+Leah mentioned how she gets inspired weekly by stories that come in from their customers.
+It’s one of the things that keeps her going and striving for more.